Ludorg/zenodote_py/README.md

 Zenodote library manager (zndt-lm) runs on Linux.
 It was initially developed on Ubuntu 18.04.4 LTS in a VM running in Hyper-V. Migration to GitHub was made and tested with [Visual Studio Online](https://visualstudio.microsoft.com/services/visual-studio-online/), the cloud-powered dev environments provided by Microsoft.

+It should be possible to run Zenodote library manager (zndt-lm) on Windows directly or with [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about), the optional (and great) feature of Windows 10.

 ### Setup environment

 #### Virtual environment creation and optional venv installation